Banat Swabians: 19th century

-The colonists were generally the younger sons of poor farming families, who saw little chance of success at home.
-Under Maria Theresa, they received financial support and long-term tax relief.
 Many of the earliest immigrants never married, since few German women traveled among them.
 Craftsmen were financially encouraged, as were teachers, doctors, and other professionals.
 Over the decades and more, the German spoken by these colonists became separate from that developing in Germany, particularly after its unification.
 It became known as Donau-Swabian, an archaic form of the language.

+As the region became more secure, the Austrian government encouraged other ethnic groups to migrate to the region.
 Those who came from French-speaking or linguistically mixed communes in Lorraine maintained the French language (labelled Banat French or Français du Banat), as well as a separate ethnic identity for several generations.

+Beginning with 1893, the nationalistic Hungarian State implemented a set Magyarisation policies designed to assimilate ethnic minorities into Hungarian culture.
+They made Hungarian the mandatory language in schools, pressured individuals to change their names to Hungarian versions, and officially changed village names to Hungarian -- Josefsdorf, for example, became known as Josefalva.
+The Hungarian government also exercised extreme control over the local economy.

-Beginning with 1893, because of the Magyarisation policies of the nationalistic Hungarian State, some Banat Swabians began to move to Bulgaria, where they settled in the village of Bardarski Geran, Vratsa Province, founded earlier by Banat Bulgarians.
+Economic failures, cultural pressure, and the threat of having to enlist in the Hungarian Army prompted many Banat Swabians to leave the region beginning in the 1890s.
+Some moved to Bulgaria, where they settled in the village of Bardarski Geran, Vratsa Province, founded earlier by Banat Bulgarians.
 Their number eventually exceeded 90 families.
 In 1929 they built a separate Roman Catholic church after disagreements with Bulgarian Catholics.
 Some of these German-speaking families later moved to Tsarev Brod, Shumen Province along with a handful of Banat Bulgarian families who went to another Banat Bulgarian village, Gostilya, Pleven Province.
+Others moved to Croatia and Serbia.

+The United States of America, seeking to populate the midwest, sent recruiters to Hungary to encourage people to immigrate.
+By the start of World War I, 20% of Banaters lived in the United States -- many of them in North Dakota.
+Upon arrival, however, many Banaters felt cheated when they discovered that the farmland there was just as difficult as it had been in the Banat.

+Banat Republic

+During the dissolution of Austria-Hungary in 1918, Banaters attempted to declare their own multi-ethnic republic rather than be incorporated into any of the emerging nation-states.
+The project was generally supported by Hungarians, Swabians, and Jews -- but opposed by Romanians and Serbs on the outskirts of the Banat region.
+The republic was only recognized by the neighboring Hungarian Republic, and surrounding forces fought over the land.
+After significant bloodshed, the region was divided up between Yugoslavia, Romania, and Hungary.

+1920–1944

 Between 1941 and 1943, 2,150 ethnic German Bulgarian citizens were relocated to Germany as part of Hitler's Heim ins Reich policy.
 These included 164 Banat Swabians from Bardarski Geran and 33 from Gostilya.